How Much Water Should a Dog Drink Per Day?

-Did you know that your dog’s body is about 60% water?
-Since water is one of the largest “ingredients” that make up an animal’s body, it shouldn’t come as a surprise that keeping your dog hydrated is going to be vital to his health and wellness.
-H₂O does more than quench your dog’s thirst: Water helps hydrate your dog’s blood and brain, lubricate and cushion his joints, remove waste and digest food, regulate body temperature, and much more.
+Keeping your dog hydrated is vital to their health and wellness.
+Water does more than quench your dog’s thirst: it helps hydrate your dog’s blood and brain, lubricate and cushion their joints, remove waste and digest food, regulate body temperature, and much more .
 So how much water does a dog need, and how can you know that your dog is getting enough?

 Calculating How Much Water Your Dog Should Drink

-There are several factors that dictate how much water a dog should drink per day, including the dog’s activity level, breed size, and even what kind of food he eats.
-For example, wet dog food is 70-75% water compared to dry dog food’s 8-12% water content.
+There are several factors that dictate how much water a dog should drink per day, including the dog’s activity level, breed size, and even what kind of food they eats.
+For example, wet dog food contains more water than dry dog food.
 One kind of food isn’t necessarily better than the other – dogs who eat dry food will just get more of their hydration from their water bowl than their food.
-No problem!

-Of course, the more active a dog is and depending on his environment (especially hot and humid environments or cold dry environments), the more water he may need each day.
-We recommend choosing a blend of dog food like Just Right by Purina that changes as your dog does, and updating it seasonally so you always have up-to-date food and water recommendations.
+Of course, the more active a dog is and depending on their environment (especially hot and humid environments or cold dry environments), the more water they may need each day.
+We recommend choosing a blend of dog food like Just Right that can be adjusted to suit your dog’s unique needs.

 Here are some of the symptoms of dehydration to look for: